-CPU VID signal and SMbus clock generator provide CPU voltage auto-detection and allow users to set CPU frequency through the BIOS setup, therefore no jumpers or switches are used.
-Because the CPU information has been saved to BIOS, you will never worry about losing CMOS due to battery running out and wrong CPU voltage detection.
+CPU VID signal and SMbus clock generator provide CPU voltage auto-detection and allows the user to set the CPU frequency through the BIOS setup, therefore no jumpers or switches are used.
+The disadvantages of the Pentium based jumper-less designs are eliminated.
+There will be no worry of wrong CPU voltage detection.